Ivo Niehe: Biography

 In 1984 he provided the Dutch commentary for the 1984 Eurovision Song Contest.

 In 2001 Niehe was awarded the Officer of the Order of Orange-Nassau for his charity work.

 In 2005 Niehe moved from TROS to Talpa, but he has since returned to TROS, and later AVROTROS.
 Since 2009 he opened a new company for theatre and television called Niehe Media.

-Trivia
+Personal life

 Ivo is a devoted Ajax Amsterdam supporter.
 His elder brother Eric is a former Olympic rower.